 Lens Clens #1 is our most aggressive solution and is safe to use on coated optics and will extract the dirt and debris on the lens better then any other solution.
 For the absolute best final cleaning results when an exceptional clean is necessary use Lens Clens #1 first, followed by a cleaning with Lens Clens #3 for the absolutely best final cleaning.

 No not if it is a commercially applied lens coating applied by the manufacturer.
-Lens Clens has been in business for 40 years and we have never heard of any of our solutions damaging any coated optics.
+Lens Clens has been in business since 1971 and we have never heard of any of our solutions damaging any coated optics.
 The biggest threat to damaging coated optics is a gritty substance on the lens that can scratch the coating.
-That is why we recommend using non abrasive disposable clens cloths free from dirt and dust and brushing or blowing any loose dirt off of your lens prior to cleaning.
-Do not use a dry cloth to wipe your lens apply 1-2 drops (or a mist spray followed by 1-2 drops) of Lens Clens solution prior to wiping your lens clean.
-Once your lens is clean you can wipe it dry with a dry cloth or allow it to evaporate dry which will happen very quickly.
-If you use a reusable clens cloth for cleaning your lenses you need to use a clean spot of the cloth everytime you use it (to avoid scratches from dirt particles) and wash the cloth when it gets dirty.
-We also recommend keeping your clean clens cloths in a plastic baggie to keep free from dirt or dust.
+That is why we recommend using non abrasive disposable clens cloths free from dirt and dust; and brushing or blowing any loose dirt off of your lens prior to cleaning.
+Do not use a dry cloth to wipe your lens.
+Instead apply 1-2 drops of Lens Clens solution on your cloth, or cleaning tip applicator, prior to cleaning your lens.
+Once your lens is clean you can wipe it dry with a dry cloth, or allow it to evaporate dry, which will happen quickly.
+If you use a reusable cleaning cloth to clean your lenses, you need to use a clean spot on the cloth every time you use it to avoid scratching your lens from dirt particles.
+It is important to wash the cloth frequently to avoid running out of clean spots to use for cleaning your lenses.
+We also recommend keeping your clean clens cloths or clens tips in a plastic baggie to keep them free from dirt or dust.

 We recommend using disposable cleaning cloths free of any dirt that can scratch the coatings on your optics.
 If you use a reusable cloth you need to be careful to use a clean portion of the cloth for each cleaning.
 Wash your cleaning cloth when it gets too dirty to safely use to avoid scratching your lens coatings with dirt particles remaining on your cloth (keep your clean cloth in a plastic baggie to avoid getting dirt or dust on it).
 We sell a disposable Clens Cloth that works well for cleaning lenses, but you can use any cleaning cloths you are use to using.
 Use Clens Tips or cotton swabs to clean the dirt build up on the edges and corners of your lens.

-Go to our home page and click on MSDS on the top bar.
+Go to our home page and click on SDS on the top bar.